Victorian Era (1837 - 1901)

 Either a cage bustle as in the picture was used, or bustle pads (padded pillows tied around the waist that sat in the back to give the skirts that volume and drama).
 During the bustle era, the dresses also consisted of two pieces: the skirt and the jacket-style bodice.
 The skirt with its bustles and pleats was decorated to the minutest detail with all sorts of lavish embellishment.

 In around 1874, the first bustle era concluded for the sake of a very slim and figure-hugging silhouette.
-The skirts are now very narrow and all hoopskirts and padding is removed for the so called 'natural form'.
-The bodice is lengthened well down to over the hips to create this smooth look.
+The skirts are now very narrow and the undergarments are very limited and fitted for the so called 'natural form'.
+The cut of the bodice is lengthened well down to over the hips to create this smooth look.
 The skirts are usually decorated with ruffles, ruches, lace, tassels and silk flowers.
 They can end in a train or be floor long for more ease of walking.

 The shoulders are very narrow with tight-fitting sleeves and even the hairstyles are now high to support this slim and pillar-like silhouette.
 This style, however, lasted only until about 1882 when the bustle returned and the skirts once more became wide at the back.